Transgenderism and the Archetype of the Androgyne

 As there has not yet been much in the way of research amongst this population, and none that I’m aware of that hasn’t started out from somewhat of a pathologizing perspective, it’s too early to call this a theory, but it does fit in well with my personal experience.

 The above paper was written in 1997, and my views (along with the views of the respective communities involved) have changed quite a bit.
-To give a couple of examples, the current term these days for those who identify as "other-gendered" is often "gender-queer," "transgender" is sometimes being replaced with "trans*" (where the asterisk includes all those who don't identify as cisgender), and while more and more individuals are opting for remaining somewhere in the middle of the gender spectrum, there is a movement afoot to reclaim owning "woman" and "man" as intrinsic gender identities as well (i.e., not identifying as trans but identifying as just male or female).
+To give a couple of examples, the current term these days for those who identify as "other-gendered" is often "non-binary" or "gender-queer," "transgender" is sometimes being replaced with "Trans and Gender Non-Conforming (TGNC)," and while more and more individuals are opting for remaining somewhere in the middle of the gender spectrum, there is a movement afoot to reclaim owning "woman" and "man" as intrinsic gender identities as well (i.e., not identifying as trans but identifying as just male or female).
 As such I would add a third category to my hypothesis: Those who identify with the archetypes of male and female.